 - Fines – Three days prior to the due date of a library item, an email is sent (to your MCAST e-mail account) as a reminder.
 Notification of any overdue items and fines incurred is also sent via email.
 This information can also be accessed through My Library Account.
 A fine of €0.12 (twelve Euro cents) per day is incurred on failure to return the library item to the Library by the official return date.
 Fines continue to accrue but, the maximum fine amount payable is €25.00 per library item.
 Lost items are charged at the equivalent of the replacement cost.
 Fines and replacement fees can be paid in cash or by cheque, addressed to MCAST.

 Library information resources can be located through the OPAC, that is, the Online Public Access Catalogue or, in other words the library catalogue.
 This is an online database of all the resources held by the library.
 Therefore, it should be the first place to search when you are researching, as this will help you to pin point the relevant resources held by the library.
 The library catalogue is web-based and will only work if you have internet access.

 The library catalogue provides you with a number of search facilities.
 For physically held information resources (such as books, periodicals, games and toys, DVDs, etc) use one of the following search methods:

-Advanced search which helps you to narrow down your search and eliminate irrelevant
+- Advanced search which helps you to narrow down your search and eliminate irrelevant resources; and

 The library catalogue provides you also with a link to most of the electronic resources subscribed to by the library, namely EBSCO Academic Search Ultimate, Emerald and ProQuest.
 While the first two databases contain abstracts and full-text journal articles, the latter contains e-books.
 The library subscribes also to Weblinks, a database of teacher-reviewed, approved and annotated websites.
 Login details of these electronic resources can be obtained by logging into your online My Library Account.